 Delta navigates nasty winter, tops profit forecast

-DALLAS (AP) — Delta Air Lines Inc. is making more money by filling more seats on its planes and paying a bit less for fuel.
+DALLAS (AP) — Delta is making more money by filling more seats on its planes and fuel costs inch downward from last year.

-Delta said Wednesday that net income in the first quarter was $213 million, or 25 cents per share, up from $7 million, or a penny per share, a year earlier.
+Delta Air Lines Inc. said Wednesday that net income in the first quarter was $213 million, up from $7 million a year earlier.

-Excluding items such as fleet-restructuring costs and fuel-hedging, Delta earned 33 cents per share.
-Analysts, who usually exclude one-time costs and benefits like that, were expecting 29 cents per share, according to FactSet.
+Excluding items such as restructuring costs, Delta earned 33 cents per share.
+Analysts were expecting 29 cents per share.

-Revenue rose 5 percent to $8.92 billion, matching analysts’ forecasts.
+Revenue is up 5 percent to $8.92 billion, matching analyst forecasts.

 Passengers did 4 percent more flying than in the same period last year even though bad weather caused Delta to cancel more than 17,000 flights in January and February.
 The storms cut Delta’s revenue by $90 million.